HealthRecords/health-record-visualizer/README.md

 All of the above should be possible without an iPhone, but that's how I did it.

 I'm using Kaiser Northern California.
 I believe this will work with other Kaiser groups, but I have not tested it.

+I believe this may be a [standard format](https://www.healthit.gov/faq/what-are-differences-between-electronic-medical-records-electronic-health-records-and-personal), so this code may work with more than just Kaiser.

 # Running the Code
 All that is currently implemented is fetchig "Conditions" and printing weight records.